-We have only touched a small part of the health ecosystem on Apple platforms.
-But there is so much more you can do here.
+We have only touched a small part of the health ecosystem on Apple platforms, but there is much more you can do here.
 When working with health data, think about the security and privacy implications of what you are trying to do.
-This is especially important when maintaining health data on an external data store.
+This is especially important if we're maintaining health data on an external data store.
 Apple has a lot of resources that can help you with this.

 If you want to create the beautiful graph visualizations we showed you today, take a look at the CareKit framework.
-CareKit is an open source framework for developing apps, specifically around managing your health and providing care.
+CareKit is an open-source framework for developing apps specifically around managing your health and providing care.
 Finally, HealthKit has multiple other features that you can use to create rich health experiences.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.